Williz4/pig-dice/README.md

 ## Setup/Installation Requirements

 * Run the page at ()
+* Enter the First Player Name
-* Enter the first player
+* Enter the Second Player Name
+* Start Playing the game by rolling the dice

 ## Known Bugs